Parsons Horological Institute: Founding in Indiana

 The idea being born, Parsons at once determined to establish a horological school and as a result, in 1886, the first school for watchmakers in America was opened in La Porte.
 The school steadily grew and in 1888, new rooms were provided, affording ample accommodations for 100 students and making possible the pursuit of a greater number of lines of work.
 The development of the institute was so rapid as to render it difficult for the founder to keep pace with the requirements.
 After the success of the school had been assured, several offers of considerable sums of money were made to remove the school to other places.

-After six very successful years, the school again felt the need of increased accommodations and facilities to keep pace with the growing demand.
+After six years, the school felt the need to increase accommodations and facilities to keep pace with growing demand.
 Hence it was thought advisable not only to provide for a larger number of students, but also to increase the number of branches taught and to produce a higher grade of work.